-Particulate emissions from paved surfaces consists of the loose material on the road surface that is disturbed and resuspended due to the turbulent wake caused from on-road vehicles.
+Particulate emissions from paved surfaces consist of the loose material on the road surface that is disturbed and resuspended due to the turbulent wake caused from on-road vehicles.
 The volume of emitted particulate is dependent on the loose material present on the road surface, or surface loading.
 Over time, the surface loading should reach an equilibrium in which the amount of material resuspended is equal to the amount of material deposited on the road surface.
-However, this equilibrium can be disrupted for a variety of reasons which may include the application of granular materials used for snow and ice control, trackout, and deposition from erosion of surrounding areas.
+However, this equilibrium can be disrupted for a variety of reasons which may include: trackout, deposition from erosion, and the application of granular materials used for snow and ice control.
 The equilibrium surface loading values depend upon variables such as vehicle mean speed, average daily traffic, number of lanes, and the fraction of heavy gross weight vehicles.
 Typical silt loading values for paved roads at select industrial facilities are provided in Table 12-3.